- Info: https://github.com/qmail/simscan/releases

 simscandoesn't pass messages over 250k to

 spamassassin.
-This patch let the administrator set the attachments' size limit in bytes at compilation time configuring in this way
+This patch let the administrator set the attachments' size limit in bytes by setting the /var/qmail/control/simsizelimit file.
+Furthermore, events where

 ripMIME's primary purpose is to extract attachments out of a MIME encoded email packages.
 It is used by